You’re probably familiar with ‘the pill’. In fact, you may already use or have used it at some point in your life.

 The only way to know for certain that you’re pregnant is to take a pregnancy test, especially if you don’t have regular periods.

 If you are pregnant, there is no evidence that the desogestrel pill negatively affects foetal development.

 If you find out you’re pregnant on the pill, it’s important to speak to your doctor as soon as possible.
 You should stop taking your pill straight away.
 Your doctor will check you over, talk you through your options, and refer you for further help or support.

 Does Anything Impact the Effectiveness of the Progestogen-Only Pill?

 Taking your pill at the same time every day is the best way to maximise efficacy.
 The progestogen-only pill may be less effective if you:

 - Take it at different times every day

 - Have been vomiting or had diarrhoea (in this case, you should use alternative contraception during your illness and at least 7 days after your illness has passed)

-We’ve all heard stories about side effects of using the pill and some of us have experienced them first hand.
+We’ve all heard stories about side effects of using the mini pill and some of us have experienced them first hand.
 Everyone is different and can experience different side effects – or none at all.

 The good news is that progestogen-only desogestrel pills, like Hana, are generally well tolerated.
 Changes to your menstrual cycle also tend to calm down within a few months of using the pill.